ABOUT THE FILM

 Is it possible that much of this comes simply from a lack of understanding among faiths?

-The documentary ilm IN SERVICE will take the unprecedented step of giving persons of faith the ability to intimately experience another religion and discover that while on the surface there are obvious differences between our many faiths, we also have much in common.
+The documentary ilm LOVE THY NEIGHBOR will take the unprecedented step of giving persons of faith the ability to intimately experience another religion and discover that while on the surface there are obvious differences between our many faiths, we also have much in common.

 To create this project, worship services of five religions will be filmed and then interweaved into a singular service - bringing to light how alike we all are despite perceived differences in creed, dogma, and ritual.

 Over the course of a month in London, 5 worship services of 5 different religions will be filmed.
 We will follow each service from beginning to end, and then connect each sermon to create what will seem like a single worship experience.
-Each religious leader will speak about a single topic - being “in service” to one another.
+Each religious leader will speak about a single topic - how we call can take the steps to actually start knowing, and loving our neighbor.
 The five sermons will be edited together to convey a singular message.

 Our goal is not only to show that we have much more in common than previously imagined, but also that if we take the time to get to truly know each other, we may be able to take the steps needed to respect our differences and gain strength from our similarities.